scollovati/api-scripts/create-channels/README.md

 * Creates Kaltura channels using the Kaltura API
 * Assigns an owner and adds members to each channel
-* Optionally checks for existing channels to avoid name collisions
+* Checks for channel name duplicates before processing
-* Validates input data before making changes
+* Validates CSV input data before processing
 * Outputs a CSV summary of all created channels, including direct MediaSpace links

 ## CSV Input File